-Just a few months ago, my uncle was in town and helped me to upgrade most of the outlets in the kitchen to GFCI.
+*This post contains affiliate links* Just a few months ago, my uncle was in town and helped me to upgrade most of the outlets in the kitchen to GFCI.
 I knew that I’d probably need to extend them out slightly once the tile backsplash went in.
 I even bought the extenders (they are simply little plastic boxes – often blue or white – that help to push out the outlet box to bring it flush with the new wall depth).
 But, clearly, I’d missed a core concept: the little metal “ears” on each end were what kept the outlet from wiggling and wobbling around when in use.
 Instead of cutting small areas around each outlet and light switch so that the ears (I keep calling them “prongs”) could sit on top of the tile with ease, I cut around them entirely.
 Oops.
 I should have made the tile spacing around the outlets smaller.
 Thank you, Captain Hindsight.

 I tried installing the extender to see if this would fix my wiggly outlet problem.
 Instead, I realized I didn’t seem to really need an extender at all.
 The tile was thin enough that it only changed the wall depth a tiny amount, and the extender would still have little tabs on each end that needed to sit on the wall’s surface to keep the outlet flush (otherwise, when you used the outlet, it would simply sink back into the wall, which was definitely not the way to go).
 So I took the extenders back to the store and swapped them out for a package of long screws (they were just longer versions of the screws already used to hold each outlet in place).